mmbman/Katagiri/jewel-mirror-awareness.md

 #### Text:

 > Now there are sudden and gradual
-> In connection with which are set up basic approaches.
+> in connection with which are set up basic approaches.

 #### Commentary:

-According to the history of Zen Buddhism there were two disciples of the Fifth Patriarch Hung-Jen.
-They were Shen-hsiu, who became the founder of the Northern School of Zen, and Hui-Neng, who became the founder of the Southern School and the Sixth Patriarch.
+According to the history of Zen Buddhism there were two disciples of the Fifth Patriarch Hung-Jen (Daman Hongren).
+They were Shen-hsiu, who became the founder of the Northern School of Zen, and Hui-neng, who became the founder of the Southern School and the Sixth Patriarch.

 One day the Fifth Patriarch said to the assembly that those monks who have experienced enlightenment should write poems telling him what it is.
-Shen-hsiu and Hui-Neng both wrote poems.
+Shen-hsiu and Hui-neng both wrote poems.
 Shen-hsiu, later founder of the Northern School, wrote:

 > This body is the Bodhi-tree.
 > The mind is like a mirror bright;
 > Take heed to keep it always clean
 > And let not dust collect upon it.

 Briefly speaking, this means that Shen-hsiu attained perfectly the absolute after many years of practice.
 “This body is the Bodhi-tree” means that his body is completely pure, completely the absolute body.
-In Buddhism we cannot separate the body from the mind, so if you have a pure body like the Bodhi-tree then Inmediately your mind is like the mirror bright, working very Clearly without attaching to anything and accepting all sentient beings without discrimination.
+In Buddhism we cannot separate the body from the mind, so if you have a pure body like the Bodhi-tree then immediately your mind is like the mirror bright, working very clearly without attaching to anything and accepting all sentient beings without discrimination.

 “Take heed to keep it clean,” because in human world, particularly in everyday life, there is lots of dust.
 If you tense up, immediately there is dust upon the mirror.
-So Shen-hstu expends great energy to keep pure body and mind, Enrough practice.
+So Shen-hsiu expends great energy to keep pure body and mind, through practice.
 And practice is nothing but a powerful means to keep body and mind pure.

-Hui-Neng read this poem and then wrote one which was quite different:
+Hui-neng read this poem and then wrote one which was quite different:

 > There is no Bodhi-tree,
 > Nor stand of mirror bright.